 **POSITION WILL REMAIN OPEN UNTIL FILLED**

 The Arizona Department of Agriculture is currently recruiting for a Public Health Sanitarian II for the Meat and Poultry Inspection Program.
-The position is located in our Phoenix office.
+The position is will be responsible for Tucson and surrounding areas.

 State meat inspection personnel monitor general plant and equipment sanitation, processing sanitation, good manufacturing practices during production, ante mortem and post mortem inspection at slaughter, multi- ingredient formulation, the use of approved labeling, and laboratory sampling programs.